Student Loan Calculator

 Conexus Credit Union Line of Credit Rates

-If you have federal student loans, you have up to 174 months, or 14.5 years, to repay them.
+If you have a government student loan, you have up to 174 months, or approximately 14.5 years, to repay it, whereas a typical repayment term is 114 months, or around 9.5 years.
 If you have private student loans, the repayment terms will vary depending on the lender.
-However, even if your loan has a long repayment period, it's important to try to make student loan payments as soon as possible.
+However, even if your loan has a long repayment period, it's essential to make student loan payments as soon as possible to minimize the interest cost of the loan.
 You can easily make extra lump-sum payments or increase your monthly payment amount to pay off your student loan earlier.

-While there is a 15% income tax credit for government student loan interest, you'll still want to avoid paying interest.
+There is a 15% income tax credit for government student loan interest; however, you may still want to avoid paying interest.
 The longer it takes you to repay your loan, the more interest you'll accrue, and the more money you'll ultimately have to pay back.

 Disclaimer: